dmentipl/plonk/docs/source/overview.rst

 ========

 This document gives an overview of using Plonk for analysis and visualization of smoothed particle hydrodynamics data.
-For a quickstart guide see :doc:`quickstart`.
+For a further guide see :doc:`usage`.

 -----------------
 Data file formats